Safeguarding and Child Protection

 At Alfred Salter Primary School, children are taught about how to stay safe, including staying safe online.
 Our taught curriculum and programme of assemblies covers how to stay physically and emotionally healthy and includes e-safety and age-appropriate sex and relationship education (SRE).
 NB: Parents of older children, who undertake specific units of work on puberty and sex education, will be informed before the teaching takes place and will be invited to view any materials we plan.

-Families can access support from our extensive wellbeing team that includes our Family Support Worker, Art Therapist, Play Therapist, Wellbeing Mentor and Assistant Head Teacher for Inclusion.
-The team meet regularly and frequently hold meetings with outside agencies to best meet the needs of families.
+Families can access support from our extensive wellbeing team that includes our Family Support Worker, Play Therapist, Wellbeing Mentor and SENCO The team meet regularly and frequently hold meetings with outside agencies to best meet the needs of families.

 WHAT ARE OUR PROCEDURES?